wwWallet/wallet-android-wrapper/README.md

 ### Security Keys

 Making users phishing resistant is one of our goals, especially while interacting with private data as coming from a state issued id.
-Therefore, we opted to build a secure layer on top, in which we are leveraging passkeys for registering and logging users in and to verify the presentation of digital documents by signing their validity.
+Therefore, we opted to build a secure layer on top, in which we are leveraging device bound passkeys from yubico for registering and logging users in and to verify the presentation of digital documents by signing their validity.

 In order to use passkeys following the FIDO2 standard and some extensions, we needed to find a way to addresses this hardware from the wwallet frontend website through the wrapper.